MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 Events can be uploaded individually or in batches.
 Real-time event delivery is preferred because it minimizes latency for conversion reporting, optimization, and troubleshooting.
 The maximum number of events per batch upload is 1,000.

+CAPI reports two types of validation issues:

+- **Validation errors** make an event invalid.
+Examples include a missing required field, an unsupported `eventType`, or an invalid `eventTime`.
+- **Validation warnings** apply to optional fields whose values can't be accepted.
+Examples include an invalid `referrerUrl`, hashed identifier, currency, page type, or optional ecommerce or hotel field.
+The API removes each field that produced a warning and processes the event without that field.

-By default, if a batch contains invalid data, the API returns an error and doesn't process any events in that batch.
-To allow valid events to continue processing when some records fail validation, include `continueOnValidationError: true` in the request payload.
+By default, if any event in a batch has a validation error, the API returns HTTP 400 and doesn't process any events in the batch.
+To skip invalid events and process the remaining valid events in the batch, set `continueOnValidationError` to `true` in the request payload.

+With `continueOnValidationError: true`, the API returns HTTP 200 when at least one event is valid.
+The response includes `ValidationError` details for skipped events and can include `ValidationWarning` details for fields that were removed.
+The `eventsReceived` value reports the number of events that were processed.
+If no events are valid, the API returns HTTP 400.

+If a request has validation warnings but no validation errors, the API returns HTTP 200 regardless of the `continueOnValidationError` setting.
+The affected values are removed, and the events are processed without them.

 - Keep batches below the 1,000-event maximum and split larger uploads into multiple requests.
 - Log request IDs, response codes, failed record indexes, and validation details so issues can be investigated later.